Our Services

 Helpful Resources

-Cephalexin reliably treats many bacterial skin, urinary, and respiratory infections and typically shows improvement within 24 to 72 hours when the bacteria are susceptible; if you are not getting better, common reasons include resistance, a nonbacterial cause, an undrained abscess, dosing or duration issues, or a deeper or more severe infection.
+Cephalexin is an antibiotic that effectively treats many bacterial skin, urinary tract, and respiratory infections, with most people noticing improvement within 24 to 72 hours when the bacteria are susceptible.
+If cephalexin is not working for you, the most common reasons include antibiotic resistance, a viral or non-bacterial cause, an undrained abscess requiring procedural care, incorrect dosing or duration, or a deeper or more severe infection than initially suspected.

-Confirm you have taken it exactly as prescribed for at least 48 to 72 hours, then contact your doctor for reassessment, possible testing or a medication change, and seek urgent care for red flags like high fever, rapidly spreading redness, severe pain, or shortness of breath; there are several factors to consider, so see the complete guidance below for details that could change your next steps.
+Before concluding the medication has failed, confirm you have taken it exactly as prescribed for at least 48 to 72 hours.
+Then contact your doctor for reassessment, possible lab testing, or a medication change.
+Seek urgent care immediately for red flags such as high fever, rapidly spreading redness, severe pain, or shortness of breath.

 If you're taking cephalexin and your infection doesn't seem to be improving, it's understandable to feel concerned.
 The good news is that cephalexin is a well‑established, widely used antibiotic that works effectively for many common bacterial infections.
 When symptoms linger, there's usually a clear medical reason—and a clear next step.